px307/maker/README.md

 To try the framework just clone this git project and import the eclipse project maker-pattern, or download it in zip format using github downlad zip button in the lower right panel.
 Then import the project to Eclipse and run the class LivingBeingHospital.java.

-I will start the wiki for the project as soon as posible, there I will document the framework and some use cases.
-Meanwhile you can browse the project and see some of the code documentation.
+Look at the wiki for more documentation and examples.

 Enjoy.